People From Space DVD Review

 "Blair Witch with Lipstick?"
 Loosely based on the highly successful independent film, People From Space is about four very unlikely friends who after passing up weekend plans to go birdwatching, apple picking, minor league baseball and a visit to a art museum decide to go camping to find a UFO which crashed the previous year at Beavertail Lake.
 Bob is a insurance salesman, Felicia works at a bank, Sean works at a video store and Missy hopes to someday work with animals.
 The hapless group embarks on finding the UFO and collecting the $100,000 reward a local paper has put up for discovering it.
 Asking a blind man for directions is the first of their blunders in their search for the downed spaceship!

-The next day Missy gets lost and is stalked and frightened into unconciousness by the mysterious accordian playing "Twig Man".
-Twig Man gives the group very detailed intructions on locating the elusive Beavertail Lake!
+The next day Missy gets lost and is stalked and frightened into unconsciousness by the mysterious accordion playing "Twig Man".
+Twig Man gives the group very detailed instructions on locating the elusive Beavertail Lake!
 The soon find themselves on the "Orgasm Trail", where Felica has a very close encounter with the local hardwood!
 Relationships between the couples starts to break down, and the viewer asks the same question that often intrigued me about "Seinfeld"..."What the hell do these people have in common?"

 That evening Sean leaves the group to investigate a shining light in the woods, yet fails to inform the group of his "close encounter ".
 The morning brings the discovery of a working phone booth in the middle of the woods!
 Tensions explode and the mysterious light finds the campers.
 Will they get their reward for discovering the UFO?
 Will Felicia get taken by her "Alien"?
 Will these people ever talk to each other again?